adrezni/rag-onprem/README.md

-# RAG on prem demo
+# RAG onprem

-Demonstrate how to install simple RAG on prem, with no GPU usage.
+Demonstrate how to install & run a simple RAG onprem, with no GPU usage.